Employee newsletters are critical, but impossible to maintain. Don't burn out your staff.

 Your Own Newsletter Without the Work.

 FrontLine Employee is two pages.
 It comes monthly by e-mail and is editable in MS Word or MS Publisher.
-Or you can receive just the text of employee newsletter articles like you see here.
+Or you can receive just the text of employee newsletter articles.
 These everyday tools are easy to use.
 MS Word (text only) is also available in case you already have a template and only need great articles.
 You can use what we send any way you like.

 FrontLine Employee can also be sent to you as a ready-to-use PDF complete with your name and logo already on it if desired!
 We'll provide you with a free professionally produced masthead that you can easily apply yourself.
 (Or, we will do it for you.)